implico/email-framework/README.md

 ## Examples

 ### Starting a new project
-Just copy a project from the `samples` to your `projects` directory and change its name.
-Usually you will probably need the `plain` example.
+Just copy a project from the `samples` to your projects directory and change its name.
+Usually, you will probably need the `plain` example.
 Run compiler in the watch mode:
 ```
-php email.php compile project_name -w
+iemail compile project_name -w
 ```
 Open the script HTML file located in your project `outputs` directory.
 Refresh on every compilation to see the changes.